 — Minneapolis Star Tribune

-Joanna Maclennan is a freelance photographer who specializes in interiors.
-She has contributed photography to books and magazines such as the World of Interiors, Telegraph Magazine, Elle Decoration Country, The New York Times, and Marie Claire.
+Joanna Maclennan is a freelance photographer based in France.
+She has contributed to many books and magazines, including the World of Interiors, the Telegraph Magazine, Elle Decoration Country, the New York Times, and Marie Claire.
+She is the photographer for The Foraged Home.